willhoney7/eslint-plugin-import-helpers/docs/rules/order-imports.md

 ## Upgrading from v0.14 to v1

-In v0.14, the `module` setting was split into `builtin`, `external`, `internal`.
+### `builtin` | `external` | `internal` → `module`

+In v1, `builtin`, `external`, `internal` have all been combined into one group, `module`.
+This simplifies the logic for this rule and makes it so it ONLY looks at the import strings and doesn't attempt any module resolution itself.
+The same functionality can be accomplished using regular expression groups.

 If you want to keep the same `builtin` functionality, create a custom regular expression group to replace it, like so.
-If you don't, the builtin modules will be grouped with the other `module`s.

 ```javascript
 // v0.14